 What do you use to make these pictures?

-I am currently using Poser 7 for my primary rendering, and Photoshop 7 for my postwork on the images.
-I am working on creating full 3D landscapes in Vue 7, with some success.
+I am currently using Daz Studio 4.21 for my primary rendering, and Adobe Photoshop 2023 for my postwork on the images.

 Do you do this professionally?